Starvation (crime): Purpose and causes

 Bridget Conley and Alex de Waal enumerate several reasons why a perpetrator might choose to employ starvation: "(i) extermination or genocide; (ii) control through weakening a population; (iii) gaining territorial control; (iv) flushing out a population; (v) punishment; (vi) material extraction or theft; (vii) extreme exploitation; (viii) war provisioning; and (ix) comprehensive societal transformation".
 There are no systematic studies of the perpetration of starvation crimes.

 According to de Waal, geopolitical conflicts in the 2020s "create a permissive normative environment for the perpetration of starvation crimes with impunity and the rollback of international humanitarian action".
 He notes that the United States and its allies have been harshly critical when war crimes are committed by rival countries, but when it comes to the Gaza war adopted different views of international law that make it more difficult to reach accountability for starvation crimes.

 Victims

 Emaciated man at Trnopolje camp in Bosnia.
 In 1992, the United Nations Security Council condemned "the deliberate impeding of the delivery of food and medical supplies to the civilian population of the Republic of Bosnia and Herzegovina" and called for the prosecution of those responsible.

-During starvation events, most deaths occur to young children and the elderly, as well as pregnant and lactating mothers.
+During starvation events, most deaths occur among young children and the elderly, as well as pregnant and lactating mothers.
 Survivors can face lifelong health impairments.

 In 2024, the ICC issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and Defense Minister Yoav Gallant, alleging that from 8 October 2023 to 20 May 2024, they intentionally deprived Gaza's civilian population of essential resources such as food, water, medicine, fuel, and electricity.
 The ICC's Pre-Trial Chamber I found reasonable grounds to believe that these actions constituted the war crime of using starvation as a method of warfare.